"My mom always made this with leftover turkey or ham. You can also use chicken or tuna instead of pork," says Doreen Kelly of Roslyn, Pennsylvania.

 - 2 tablespoons seasoned bread crumbs

-- In a small saucepan, saute onion and celery in butter until tender.
+- Preheat oven to 350°.
+In a small saucepan, saute onion and celery in butter until tender.
 Combine flour and broth until smooth; stir into the pan.
-Add the milk, bay leaf, onion salt and pepper.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Remove from the heat.
+Add milk, bay leaf, onion salt and pepper.
+Bring to a boil; cook and stir 2 minutes or until thickened.
+Remove from heat.
 Discard bay leaf.
-Whisk in the sour cream, parsley and lemon juice.
+Whisk in sour cream, parsley and lemon juice.

-- Place the spaghetti in a greased 11-in. x 7-in. baking dish; top with pork and white sauce.
+- Place the spaghetti in a greased 11x7-in. baking dish; top with pork and white sauce.
 Sprinkle with bread crumbs.
-Bake, uncovered, at 350° for 30-35 minutes or until bubbly.
-Let stand for 5 minutes before serving.
+Bake, uncovered, 30-35 minutes or until bubbly.
+Let stand 5 minutes before serving.
 Yield: 4 servings.

 Originally published as Pork Tetrazzini in Quick Cooking July/August 2004, p53